esnya/UdonRabbit.Analyzer/docs/analyzers/README.md

 ## Udon

-It is an analyzer to deal with the restrictions and specifications of language functions due to the specifications of VRChat Udon.
+It is an analyzer to deal with the restrictions and specifications of language features due to the specifications of VRChat Udon.
+If there is no problem with the specification, but unexpected behaviours occurs, a `Severify: Warning` is assigned.

 | ID      | Title                                                                                             | Category | Severity |
 | ------- | ------------------------------------------------------------------------------------------------- | :------: | :------: |